 - Talk to your readers.
 Encourage people to comment (but only post their comments after moderation) and respond to comments and to Tweets.
 Talk to people on Twitter and Facebook when they discuss your work.
 And be reciprocal, open-minded and fair in sharing your content with others and linking to their work – improving the public understanding of social science is a huge collective good for all social scientists.
 We can all flourish together in the new paradigm for academic work.

-The LSE Public Policy Group also runs the British Politics and Policy blog and is preparing to launch the LSE Review of Books blog later this Spring.
+EUROPP – an academic blog discusses European politics and policy will launch on Wednesday, 29th February.
+The PPG also runs the British Politics and Policy blog and is preparing to launch the LSE Review of Books blog later this Spring.